 All professional and salaried employees are paid monthly.
-Hourly employees are paid every two weeks.
+Hourly employees are paid semi-monthly.
 Paychecks will not be released to any person other than the district employee named on the check without the employee's written authorization.

 Professional employees, secretaries, educational assistants and auxiliary supervisors are paid on the 25th of each month, or the last working day prior to the 25th if the 25th is on a weekend or a holiday.
 All other auxiliary employees are paid bi-weekly in accordance with the current payroll schedule as maintained by the payroll department.
 Auxiliary employees in this category should check with their immediate supervisor for access to specific payroll dates.
+Employees are responsible for regularly reviewing the accuracy of their pay statement.